wistaria/MateriAppsInstaller/79_mvmc/ReadMe.md

 ## LICENSE

  GNU General Public License version 3
-## OFFICIAL_URL
+## Official page

  http://www.pasums.issp.u-tokyo.ac.jp/mvmc/en/
-## URL_TO_MA
+## MateriApps URL

  https://ma.issp.u-tokyo.ac.jp/en/app/518
 ## CORE DEVELOPERS

- Takahiro Misawa (Institute for Solid State Physics ,The University of Tokyo), Satoshi Morita (Institute for Solid State Physics ,The University of Tokyo) Takahiro Ohgoe (Department of Applied Physics ,The University of Tokyo), Kota Ido (Department of Applied Physics ,The University of Tokyo), Masatoshi Imada (Department of Applied Physics ,The University of Tokyo), Kazuyoshi Yoshimi (Institute for Solid State Physics ,The University of Tokyo), Mituaki Kawamura (Institute for Solid State Physics ,The University of Tokyo), Takeo Kato (Institute for Solid State Physics ,The University of Tokyo)
+- Takahiro Misawa (Institute for Solid State Physics ,The University of Tokyo)
+-  Satoshi Morita (Institute for Solid State Physics ,The University of Tokyo) Takahiro Ohgoe (Department of Applied Physics ,The University of Tokyo)
+-  Kota Ido (Department of Applied Physics ,The University of Tokyo)
+-  Masatoshi Imada (Department of Applied Physics ,The University of Tokyo)
+-  Kazuyoshi Yoshimi (Institute for Solid State Physics ,The University of Tokyo)
+-  Mituaki Kawamura (Institute for Solid State Physics ,The University of Tokyo)
+-  Takeo Kato (Institute for Solid State Physics ,The University of Tokyo)